Sorsmo/MAPP-Visualizer/documentation/results.md

 ## The answer to our leading question

 Via an underlying path finding algorithm, in this case A*, we can find individual optimal paths for each of our agents and analyze/modify the paths using a "wait" command that can delay the movement of agents.
 This results in less optimal pathing but ensures no collisions occurs.
+There is also the possibility that we could have the A* find unique paths for each agent, but it creates an even less optimal path.
+We had issues mainly with our visual aid in terms of showing each agents path by also clearly showing there was no collision if path lengths are close in distance.
+We ended up using a blinking aid to show the cells moving to its destination individually, one at a time.
+Otherwise, CA* works to the best of its ability,